Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Euclidean wormholes, perturbative stability and baby universes

-We can now construct the baby universe operator, $\hat{Z}(\beta_i)$.
-We define it in such a way that the multi-boundary amplitude factorizes into a product of the individual partition functions, i.e.
+We can now construct the baby universe operator, $\hat{Z}_b(\beta_i)$.
+We define it in such a way that the multi-boundary partition function factorizes into a product of the individual partition functions, i.e.

 where we denote $\ket{\Psi_{\rm HH}}$ the HH state, which in the constrained chord space is $\ket{\Psi(\tau)}$ (\ref{eq:HH ETW}).
-The multi-boundary amplitude can be conveniently expressed in terms of the alpha-states of the theory, which are eigenstates of the baby universe operator
+The multi-boundary partition function can be conveniently expressed in terms of the alpha-states of the theory, which are eigenstates of the baby universe operator

 so that (\ref{eq:baby univ op many}) becomes